CL: Manchester City lucky to still be alive, says Samir Nasri

-Despite being on brink of elimination, midfielder wants Manchester club to play like they've got nothing to lose tonight against Bayern Munich
+Despite being on brink of elimination, midfielder wants Manchester club to play like they've got nothing to lose in their Champions League clash tonight against Bayern Munich

 Manchester: Manchester City are teetering on the brink of a third Champions League group-phase elimination in four seasons ahead of Bayern Munich's visit to the Etihad Stadium today.